tristandunn/pusher-fake/README.markdown

 # pusher-fake [![Build Status](http://img.shields.io/travis/tristandunn/pusher-fake.svg)](https://travis-ci.org/tristandunn/pusher-fake) [![Dependency Status](http://img.shields.io/gemnasium/tristandunn/pusher-fake.svg)](https://gemnasium.com/tristandunn/pusher-fake) [![Code Climate](http://img.shields.io/codeclimate/github/tristandunn/pusher-fake.svg)](https://codeclimate.com/github/tristandunn/pusher-fake) [![Coverage Status](http://img.shields.io/coveralls/tristandunn/pusher-fake.svg)](https://coveralls.io/r/tristandunn/pusher-fake?branch=master)

 A fake [Pusher](http://pusher.com) server for development and testing.
+When you run your code, we start up an entire fake service, on a random port that we find open.
+You can then connect to that service and run your development environment without needing an actual key.
+To find out where the service is running, check the logs for the startup messages.

-It's intended to fully replace the Pusher service with a local version for testing, but can also be used for development purposes.
-It is not intended to be a replacement for production usage.
+The project is intended to fully replace the Pusher service with a local version for testing, and can also be used for development purposes.
+It is not intended to be a replacement for production usage!
+If you try, bad things might happen to you.

 ## Usage